-Heart disease is the cause of death in 1 in 4 African-Americans and almost half of African-Americans have some type of cardiovascular disease.
-The largest study on heart disease in African-Americans completed this year and the results look promising to provide a better way towards heart health.
+Heart disease is the cause of death in 1 in 4 African-Americans.
+In fact, almost half of African-Americans have some type of cardiovascular disease.
+This groundbreaking study on heart disease in African-Americans completed this year shows promising results to provide a better way towards heart health.

 Largest Study On Heart Disease in African-Americans Completed